xCuri0/ReBarUEFI/README.md

 * <16GB BAR size limit removal
 * <64GB BAR size limit removal
 * Prevent 64-bit BARs from being downgraded to 32-bit
+* Increase MMIO space from 16-32GB to full usage of 512GB/39-bit range (Skylake/Kaby Lake/Coffee Lake)
-* Increase MMIO space to 64GB (Haswell/Broadwell).
-Full 512GB/39-bit isn't possible yet.
+* Increase MMIO space from 8-16GB to full usage of 512GB/39-bit range (Haswell/Broadwell).
+The issue of older patches being limited to 64GB has been fixed.
 * Increase MMIO space from 16GB to full usage of 64GB/36-bit range (Sandy/Ivy Bridge). **Requires DSDT modification on certain motherboards.
 See wiki page [DSDT Patching](https://github.com/xCuri0/ReBarUEFI/wiki/DSDT-Patching#sandyivy-bridge-dsdt-patch) for more information.**
 * Remove NVRAM whitelist to solve ReBarState ```GetLastError: 5```
 * Fix USB 3 ports not working in BIOS with 4G Decoding enabled (Ivy Bridge/Haswell/Broadwell)